Michelle Jenner: Voice acting career

 Jenner started her voice acting career when she was six years old.
 Among her works include Hermione Granger in the first four Harry Potter films in Catalan and Spanish, and Giosué in the Italian film Life is Beautiful.
 She also dubbed the main character of the PlayStation 3 video game Heavy Rain.
 She voiced Beatrice in the Spanish dub of Cartoon Network miniseries Over the Garden Wall.
 She dubbed Aloy in Horizon: Zero Dawn (2017) for PS4, and she reprises her role in the DLC Horizon Zero Dawn: The Frozen Wilds.

 Personal life

-Since 2013, Michelle Jenner is in a relationship with Javier García González, a dog trainer.
-In July 2019, she gave birth to the couple's first child, a boy, whom they called Hugo García Jenner.
+From 2012 to 2023 she was in a relationship with Javier García González, a dog trainer.
+Michelle and Javier have a child together, Hugo García Jenner, born in July 2019.